Date of Award

 Methods: A quantitative study using pretest and posttest design to assess and focus on the nurses' knowledge and understanding of discharge best practices was used.
 An educational intervention was provided to the nurses, created from the Project RED toolkit.
 A post-test was re-administered 30 days post intervention to assess retention of knowledge and use of discharge best practices.

 Analysis/Results: Paired t-tests were used to compare overall pre and post-test results related to knowledge gained from the educational intervention.
 The first paired t test (Pre-M 24, SD= 3.54/Post-M= 26, SD=2.53) looked at pre and post intervention scores per test question.
 A second paired t-test (Pre-M= 17.07, SD= 1.43/post-M=18.43, SD= 1.43) looked at pre and post intervention test scores per participant.
 The results indicated that per participant (t= 7.44, p= 0.001) as well as per question (t= 3.76, p = 0.001) a statistically significant improvement in knowledge was found between the pre and post intervention scores.
 Self-reported use of best practices revealed a statistically significant (p < .05) increase in reported use of best practices in discharge practice.

 Conclusions: The evidence from this project supports the hypothesis that the educational offering did in fact have a significant statistical effect on the participant’s knowledge, and retention of current discharge best practices when using a pre-/posttest design.
 The data also indicated that this statistically significant knowledge gain was accompanied by a statistically significant increase in frequency of use of best discharge practices by the participants.

 Snyder, Eric C., "Implementation of Educational Program for Nurses to Improve Knowledge and Use of Discharge Planning Best Practices" (2015).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 9.